Is oral sex a sin? What is okay (and not okay) for a fun spicy Christian marriage?

 They know that bigger than their individual liberty with each other are the boundaries of holiness and Christ-likeness within which we operate.

-At least that is my hope; that you want to be governed by Christ and will stay off things that dishonor His name and your marriage.
+At least that is my hope; that you want to be governed by Christ and will stay off actions and mindsets that dishonor His name and your marriage.

 He is the creator of all things, both seen and unseen.
 I have yet to figure out why some things exist (for example, snakes), but God created them.